thomasyu21/APCSFinalProject/README.md

 HW Log June 8 2021
 - Thomas Yu
 	- Fixed some issues introduced by annoying mode functions to allow calculations to properly occur.
-	- Fixes issues with unwanted multiplication symbols being added into the expression.
+	- Fixed issues with unwanted multiplication symbols being added into the expression.
+- Anthony Nosaryev
+	- Implemented most of the remaining annoying mode features (! amplification, log/ln backgrounds, % output).
+	- Worked on (but ultimately scrapped) normal mode evaluation delay and processing text.